unibo-spe/spe-slides/content/00-intro/_index.md

   * fetching and pushing
 * A *curious mindset*
   * Never stop when it works, stop when you know *why* it does
+    * This is especially true in the LLM era

 ---